ferdinandderosaputra/FasterRepository/README.md

 # Faster-Repository

-This script is used to speed up updates and upgrades to the Kali Linux Repository
+This script is used to speed up updates and upgrades to the Repository Your OS

 ## Features

+- Auto Detect Your Os Version
-- Speed up your Kali Repository
+- Speed up your Os Repository
 - Add Kali Repository (for non-Kali distro)
 - Update & Upgrade Repository
 - Return to Old Repository